I keep a regular personal journal. This was my diary entry from Valentine’s day this year – slightly modified.

 After we got home, we cuddled, fell asleep, and woke up again just past midnight.
 Neither of us were very tired anymore, so we headed up to the loft my parents had recently added to our overly-tall living room to cuddle around my new kotatsu.
 My love brought sodas for the both of us.
 When I climbed the ladder, I saw that there was already a little arrangement there, with a pink rose in a pink vase with a heart charm tied by a white ribbon around its neck, a stuffed unicorn, and a box of chocolates.
 We shared chocolate and sat together, hand in hand.

-As I sat in the loft which was the product of my parents’ desires to make this house really ours; as I sat at the kotatsu my mother had let me spend in excess of four hundred dollars on just because we’re both Japan fanatics who wanted a little Japanese heated table; as I held my plush unicorn that my beautiful lover had bought for me as a surprise present; I told this to the love of my life.
+As I sat in the loft which was the product of my parents’ desires to make this house really ours; as I sat at the kotatsu my mother had let me spend in excess of four hundred dollars on just because we’re both Japan fanatics who wanted a little Japanese heated table; as I held my plush unicorn that my beautiful girlfriend had bought for me as a surprise present; I told this to the love of my life.

 “You know, people ask me why I want to be immortal.
 Maybe, wanting this makes me greedy.
 Like eighty-odd years isn’t enough for me.
 But whenever my life strikes a particularly beautiful chord, whenever something happens that makes me happy, eighty years to live seems too short.
 I want to have more of these moments, and I want everyone else to have more of these moments, and I think it’s incredibly sad that we only get a certain number.”